TyroneMartin/cse210-projects/final/FinalProject/README.md

 The project is structured as follows:

 - `Program.cs`: The main entry point of the application.
-- `Operation`: Contains the `abstract base class Operation`, which performs the arithmetic operations.
+- `Operation`: Contains the `abstract base class Operation`, which defines the common behavior of all main operations.
-- `CalculatorHelper.cs`: Contains the `CalculatorHelper` class, which performs the actual arithmetic operations.
+- `CalculatorHelper.cs`: Contains the `CalculatorHelper` class, which helps perform the main function by keeping track of the user's input and history, and determine the operation that will be executed based on the user's input.
-- `Calculator.cs`: Contains the `Calculator` class, which performs the actual arithmetic operations.
+- `Calculator.cs`: Contains the `Calculator` class, which tracks and carries out the main function of the calculator.
-- `CalculationRecord.cs`: Contains the `CalculationRecord` class, which stores the calculation history.
+- `CalculationRecord.cs`: Contains the `CalculationRecord` class, which holds the details of a single calculation performed by the calculator.
-- `ModuloValidator.cs`: Contains the `ModuloValidator` class, which validates the input for the modulo operation.
 - `AdditionOperation.cs`: Contains the `AdditionOperation` subclass, which performs the addition operation.
 - `SubtractionOperation.cs`: Contains the `SubtractionOperation` subclass, which performs the subtraction operation.
 - `MultiplicationOperation.cs`: Contains the `MultiplicationOperation` subclass, which performs the multiplication operation.